Skaant/motifs-js/README.md

 **The KAMI of KAMIS.**

-At the very beginning, KAMI-KAMI said itself to be brought to existence.
+At the very beginning, KAMI-KAMI said itself, to be brought to existence.

-Soon after, it started to speak out other KAMIS, which were instantly brought to existence following a strict graph representation.
+Soon after, it started to speak out other KAMIS, which were instantly brought to existence too, following a strict dependencies graph representation.

+For the generation to proceed it first had to split itself in two : the KAMI concept and the
+KAMI individual.
+The class and the instance.

+It was about genericity and specificity.
+And, at the end, dualism.

+KAMI-KAMI had to become a KAMI like the others KAMIS.
+It needed to be processed the same way to ensure genericity.

+But its specifity, the secrets of its generative powers, remained absent of other KAMIS.
+It was the key of peace.

+As so, it shared the same common nature, **the pattern**, to all of its creations [the kamis], letting them freely **extend and implement** its highly abstract powers.

 ## `lang`